SUMEETRM/ARDS_trials/README.md

 This repository is structured in a way that makes the analysis flow intuitive and easy to follow.
 Here's a quick tour:

-- :notebook: `ards_map.ipynb`: This is the primary Jupyter notebook where all the magic happens.
+- :notebook: `ards_map.ipynb`: This is the primary Jupyter notebook where all the code runs.
 It integrates various components of the project and generates a detailed heatmap in HTML format.
 The code in this notebook is modular, making it easy to reuse and adapt to your needs.

 - :balance_scale: `weight_optimization.py`: This Python script contains an optimization algorithm that calculates the best-suited weights for generating the weighted Folium heatmap.
 The weights are derived from a supervised learning algorithm optimized against an ARDS mortality study.